Skip to Content

 Aerial View of Vineyards at Baden-Württemburg

-Baden is the warmest and sunniest region in Germany, making it a popular destination for wine lovers.
-The region is renowned for its pinot red and white wines.
-Baden is home to more than 50,000 acres of vineyards, and the climate is perfect for growing grapes.
+Baden is Germany’s warmest and sunniest region, making it a popular destination for wine lovers.
+The region has an extensive history of winemaking and is renowned for its white and pinot red wines.
+Baden is home to just shy of 40,000 acres of vineyards, and the climate is perfect for growing grapes.

 Württemberg